ravisharma5/declarative-rhsi-setup/README.md

   flow-collector: "true"
 ```

 Using webterminal or your own cli or via skupper console you can verify the site deployment.
-The skupper route will be available under the networking>route section of the console.
+The skupper route will be available under the networking>route section of the console for frontend project.

 #### Apply Backend skupper configmap to enable site